Winmalee Neighbourhood Centre Inc.

 This project is a partnership between Winmalee Neighbourhood Centre and Rotary Club Springwood, the Springwood Baptist Church.
 Community supporters are La Montagna Cafe, and Donut King Winmalee.

-The Centre at present operates a food cupboard which has a limited supply of shelf products available for fortnightly access by low income residents.
+The Centre at present operates a food cupboard which has a limited supply of shelf products available for fortnightly access by low income residents or those holding a concession benefit card.
 Coles Winmalee provide fresh fruit, vegetables and bread to the Centre on Monday, Wednesday and Friday each week via the Secondbite Program.